SPEAK TO AN EXPERT

 Test the water chemistry of your hot tub weekly to ensure that it remains balanced and safe to use.
 Use a test kit to measure the pH, alkalinity, and sanitizer levels.
 Adjust the water chemistry as needed to keep the pH within the range of 7.4-7.6 and maintain the proper alkalinity levels and sanitizer.

-In addition to testing the water chemistry, it is recommended that the water be shocked weekly.
+In addition to testing the water chemistry, it is recommended to be shocked weekly.
 Shocking the water helps eliminate contaminants that may have accumulated and restores water clarity.
 Follow the manufacturer's instructions for the recommended shock treatment and dosage.

 Monthly: Clean the Filter